asrhou/NATMI/README.md

 *Resulting networks are in the folder '/path/to/3m-18m/Delta_Network_exp_0_spe_0_det_0.2_top_0_signal_lrc2p_weight_mean'*

 ## Frequently Asked Questions [(top)](#table-of-content)
+Not sure how to best use NATMI?
+Please read through our FAQ sections and if you are still not finding your answers, send us an email: [email]

-This section will be expanded when NATMI becomes publicly available.
+**This section will be expanded when NATMI becomes publicly available.**